 - MetLife Building

 - Madame Tussauds New York

 - Saks Fifth Avenue

 We’ve visited New York and Midtown specifically almost every year since 2005.
-This scavenger hunt was finalized on our last trip here in May 2018.
+This scavenger hunt was finalized on our May 2018 trip and retested in August 2022.

 - Starting Location:

 - in front of Grand Central Terminal, 89 E 42nd St, New York, NY 10017, USA